Direct Entry for those with a B.A./B.S. in another academic discipline: M.S. in Nursing

 When are courses offered?

 Some courses are offered during the day while others are offered during the evening.
-This is why we strongly suggest that you do not plan to work during the first 18 months of the program.
+This is why we strongly suggest that you do not plan to work during the first part of the program.

 What do I do if I want to speak or meet with a current student,graduate or faculty member?